stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/namespace.md

 Now all the users of the `Bluesky` tenant now have access to the existing namespace.

-Additionally to remove namespaces from a tenant, simply remove the tenant label from the namespace resource and sync your changes to your cluster.
+Additionally, to remove namespaces from a tenant, simply remove the tenant label from the namespace resource and sync your changes to your cluster.

 ## Remove Namespaces from your Cluster via GitOps.